-High School Conference
+High School Conferences

 There are two ways to learn about government.
 The first is to read textbooks about what others have done.
 The second is to take that theoretical knowledge and apply it in an actual government setting.